I. OBJECTIVE AND PURPOSE

 A Sub-Agreement identifies the more specific terms of a particular Unit-focused activity and is considered an internal commitment of a Unit's resources for the benefit of University students, faculty, and staff participating in that activity.
 Sub-Agreements address such particulars as terms of student exchanges, faculty exchanges, cooperative materials/curricula development, and joint research projects.
 As with the International Academic Exchange Agreement, the President has the sole, but delegable, authority to sign a Sub-Agreement.
-The University's International Center, however, will initiate any Sub-Agreement that provides for a University-wide student exchange.
+The University's International Affairs, however, will initiate any Sub-Agreement that provides for a University-wide student exchange.

-The University's International Center is charged with the responsibility of reviewing international or immigration issues arising in connection with a Sub-Agreement and making appropriate recommendations to the University Units.
+The University's International Affairs is charged with the responsibility of reviewing international or immigration issues arising in connection with a Sub-Agreement and making appropriate recommendations to the University Units.
 Each Sub-Agreement dealing with student exchange shall include as part of the document a listing of staff at each institution who are responsible for student safety/security as well as the appropriate 24/7 contact information in the case of student emergencies.
-All Uni-Specific Sub-Agreements that commit Unit resources must ensure that the finances or personnel of other Units are not negatively impacted without their knowledge and consent.
+All Unit-Specific Sub-Agreements that commit Unit resources must ensure that the finances or personnel of other Units are not negatively impacted without their knowledge and consent.